traefikturkey/onramp/README.md

 [![Discord notification Action](https://github.com/ilude/traefik-setup-docker-compose/actions/workflows/alert-traefik-project.yml/badge.svg)](https://github.com/ilude/traefik-setup-docker-compose/actions/workflows/alert-traefik-project.yml)
-#### A docker-compose setup of common services with traefik using cloudflare dns-01 for letsencrypt certificates
+#### A docker-compose setup of common services with Traefik using cloudflare dns-01 for letsencrypt certificates

 This repo assumes that you are running a debian linux disto like Ubuntu, so a few of the scripted commands below may need to be adjusted if you are running using a different distro or package management.
 You will need to install Docker and Docker-compose CLI on your linux host, you can do this by following the steps here:
 [Docker Engine Linux Installation steps](https://docs.docker.com/engine/install/) and [Compose CLI](https://docs.docker.com/compose/install/linux/)

-**Or** by using this bash script on ubuntu available [here](https://github.com/traefikturkey/onvoy/tree/master/ubuntu/bash)
+**Or** by using this bash script on Ubuntu available [here](https://github.com/traefikturkey/onvoy/tree/master/ubuntu/bash)

 You'll need a personal domain that's setup with Cloudflare and an API token created like so

 ![Cloudflare api token](https://cdn.discordapp.com/attachments/979867396800131104/985259853696102420/unknown.png "Cloudflare api token")

-After installing docker and getting your Cloudflare API key you can run the following to do the basic setup automagically:
+After installing Docker and getting your Cloudflare API key you can run the following to do the basic setup automagically:

 ```